rlopezll/PsxJamBootstrap/README.md

 ## Setup

+1. Before running the install scripts you will need install python3 and git for windows if you don't have them already installed.
-1. Start by running setup.py which will install all the required dependencies and tools.
+2. Start by running setup.py which will install all the required dependencies and tools.
-2. Add tools/g++-mipsel/bin to your PATH environment variable
+3. Add tools/g++-mipsel/bin to your PATH environment variable
-3. Install visual studio code with C/C++ and GDB extensions
+4. Install visual studio code with C/C++ and GDB extensions
-4. Download the original PsyQ sdk from [PSXDEV](http://www.psxdev.net/downloads.html) for docs and samples.
+5. Download the original PsyQ sdk from [PSXDEV](http://www.psxdev.net/downloads.html) for docs and samples.

 ## Tools